matheusvps/resistor-wizard/README.md

 ## Overview

-This GitHub repository hosts the code for the Resistor Sorter project, developed as part of the Integration Workshops 1 course.
-The system consists of a resistor sorting system that allows users to insert indivual resistors into a small slit and select up to six resistance values to sort them into.
-The system is implemented as a web application, with its frontend built using CSS, HTML, JavaScript, and React.
-Both the server and subsequent backend processes are handled by a Raspberry Pi 3B running Flask.
-Using computer vision techniques, it photographs the resistor's position and extracts color information about the resistor to determine its resistance.
-Machine Learning (ML) techniques were used to assist in this process.
+This GitHub repository hosts the code for the Resistor Sorter project, developed as part of the Integration Workshops 1 subject.
+The system consists of a resistor sorting mechanism that allows users to insert indivual resistors into a small slit and select up to six resistance values to sort them into.
+It's implemented as a web application, with its frontend built using CSS, HTML, Javascript, and React framework.
+Both the server and subsequent backend processes are handled by a Raspberry Pi 3B running Flask in Python.
+The Pi photographs the resistors through a USB camera and extracts color and position data using Computer Vision (CV) to determine its resistance.
+To optimise the process of locating and classifying hue values under different lighting conditions, Machine Learning (ML) techniques were used.

 ## Team Members